stevepolitodesign/rails-api-key-authentication/README.md

 ![A unauthorized request to the show action](public/images/original/show_un_authorized.png) _A unauthorized request to the show action._

+> **What's Going On Here?**
+>
+> - We don't want other users to able to view, update or destroy another user's data.
+We create a simple method to ensure the current user is the same user in the record.
+>   - Note that we don't need to do this for the index or create action, since those actions are already scoped to the user.

 ## Step 10: Handle Invalid Authenticity Token